-- Python 2.7.x or 3.4 and above.
+- Python 2.7.x.

 - Python development libraries (i.e. header files for compiling C code)

 - pip

 - virtualenv

 - virtualenvwrapper

 The following sections describe the process for installing these requirements on various systems.
 In each of the following examples, it is assumed you will be using a root account (or some other privileged account).